Saulis/iron-data-table/bower_components/iron-data-table/README.md

 ## Roadmap (1.x)
 In random order: (please let me know if something is missing or misplaced)
 - Lazy Loading
+- Nested Row Grouping (Tree)
-- Custom Header / Footer templates
+- Custom Footer templates

 # Contributing
 I'd appreciate any help and feedback on the component.
 If you have any ideas, opinions, nitpicks or anything at all about it, please don't hesitate to send an issue, PR or a message in the Gitter chat.